 I can't fix problems related to the sex trade, but I can fight pornography here in my neighborhood.
 I can teach my kids about the birds and the bees, and that life is sacred.
 I'm available when teenagers need to ask awkward questions.

 I can't fix problems of refugees in foreign lands, but I can be welcoming to strangers and foreigners here.
-Ephesians 2:19 says, "Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God."
+Ephesians 2:19 says, "Now therefore ye are no more strangers and foreigners, but fellowcitizens with the saints, and of the household of God." see a later post called "A Stranger" over here.

 I can't control national politics, but I can vote.
 I don't determine the outcome, but I can peacefully respect others.
 I can pray for the President of the United States, even when I don't like him.
 I can't control the looting or rioting in big cities, but I can teach my children to be builders and not wreckers.
 I love liberty and respect the flag, so I can fly it outside my home every single day and sing patriotic songs.
-I can't fix problems of racism, but I can love and respect all of the people in my life, whether they are the same as me or different.
+I can't fix problems of racism, but I can love and respect all of the people in my life, whether they are the same as me or different. see more about Washington DC here, or Land that I Love or Heal our Land.

 I can't control what other families are doing, but I can celebrate my own family.
 I can celebrate my marriage and the amazing things my husband does to protect and provide for us.
 Here's the funny thing.
 I don't write every day.
 I don't even publish something every week.
 This entire year my blog has been sleeping, up until September when I decided to tell the story about my Twenty year anniversary.
 I didn't tell the story to brag, or to get dozens of likes.
 I told the story because it's a miracle.
 My marriage has not been a bed of roses.
 My husband and I have weathered some really difficult seasons, and we continue choosing to stay together.
 We keep choosing to forgive, and to turn to God to heal us of our brokenness.
 We keep making mistakes with parenting our kids, and they are starting to see that Mom and Dad are messy, just like any human on the planet.
 I can celebrate being part of a team that makes me become a better person.
 My marriage is precious to me, and I'm so grateful for the terribly difficult seasons because they've made me stronger.
 I'm lucky to have a spouse that is strong and steady and sturdy.
 With his help I've learned to find my own voice.